microsoft/azuredatastudio-mysql/README.md

 3. Select **Install**.
 Once installed, select **Reload** to activate the extension in Azure Data Studio.

+**Note**: The extension is currently available in Azure Data Studio insider build only.
+To use the extension with Azure Data Studio general availability (GA) release, follow the **Offline Installation** instructions below.

 ## Offline Installation

 The extension will download and install a required OSSDB Tools Service package during activation.
 For machines with no Internet access, you can still use the extension by choosing the